Our greatest strength is our residents. Our residents maintain active lives outside of the hospital and form strong bonds with each other.

 After getting sign-out from the overnight team, a resident starts pre-rounding on his or her patients.

-The Accreditation Council for Graduate Medical Education (ACGME) finalized new standards for duty hours that came into effect July 2011.
+The Accreditation Council for Graduate Medical Education (ACGME) finalized new standards for duty hours that went into effect July 2011.
 Our previously existing night float system made adhering to the new ACGME duty hours a seamless transition.
-Children's National monitors resident duty hours and call frequency to ensure compliance with all ACGME requirements.

 From Washington Nationals games and kayaking in the Potomac River, to free exhibits at the Smithsonian museums and happy hours at trendy restaurants, the list of fun events in Washington, DC, is endless!